 Wondering which herbs grow best indoors?
 The following list of herbs are known to be easy to grow and are tolerant of growing in confined spaces.
 Use this list to minimize your plant selection so that you start successfully and can enjoy growing beautiful and delicious fresh herbs.

 A must-have addition to any herb garden – use this delicious herb in your homemade pesto or on pizzas, pasta dishes, or salads.
+Basil is easy to grow, and one of the best herbs to have in the kitchen!
+Plus there are several different basil varieties you can grow indoors.

 - Light Requirements: 6-8 hours of direct sunlight, in a warm south-facing window (not directly next to a cold window)